Neoliberalism and Contemporary Capitalism Working Group

 The IIPPE Neoliberalism and Contemporary Capitalism Working Group brings together researchers interested in the material basis of neoliberalism, its national varieties, and alternatives to it.
 As the contemporary form of global capitalism, neoliberalism is based on the systematic use of state power to impose a hegemonic project of recomposition of the rule of capital in each area of economic and social life, under the ideological veil of ‘non-intervention’.
 This is guided by the current imperatives of the international reproduction of capital, with the financial markets and the interests of the US capital to the fore.
 Politically, by insulating markets and transnational investors from popular demands, and through the imperative of labour control to secure international competitiveness, neoliberalism also severely curtails democratic possibilities.
 Neoliberalism has also created an income-concentrating dynamics of accumulation that has proven resistant to efforts by Keynesian and reformist interventions.

-Alfredo Saad-Filho, King’s College London (alfredo.saad-filho@kcl.ac.uk)
+Alfredo Saad-Filho, Queen’s University Belfast (a.saadfilho@qub.ac.uk)

 Celal Özkızan, Northeastern University London (celal.ozkizan@nulondon.ac.uk)